 An instantly recognisable shape, the chair is expertly crafted creating an extremely durable and long-lasting finish.
 The Series 7™ is a true icon of contemporary design.

-Materials: Chromed steel swivel base with five castors.
+Materials: Chromed steel swivel base with five castors no brakes.
 Upholstered in Fritz Hansen Essential Black, Natural Leather or Walnut Grace leather.

 Dimensions: Height (adjustable): 78cm – 90cm x Width: 61cm x Depth: 52cm.
 Seat Height (adjustable): 44cm – 56cm